 When a tooth is infected and pus is formed in the roots of the tooth, it is called an abscess.
 The reason for the formation of pus is the bacterial infection in the soft pulp of the tooth.
-The following are the factors that can cause bacterial infection in the soft pulp, cause dead pulp tissue, and hence cause tooth abscess:
+One must go for regular dental checkup and follow Dental Health Care Tips in order to eliminate the following factors that can cause bacterial infection in the soft pulp, cause dead pulp tissue, and hence cause tooth abscess:

 - Dental caries